gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 ```

 Currently `GoTemplate` and `Spiff` are supported templating engines.
+For detailed information about the template executors see [here](/docs/usage/TemplateExecutors.md).

 The landscaper offers access to the imports and the component descriptor in the following structure.
 ```yaml
 imports: